 “A wheeled machine,” Gyrax explains.
 “He means to say that it feels familiar.”

 I’m puzzled at first, but then I grin and shake my head.
-He’s spent an entire dog-life living on Earth—of course he knows what a bike is.
+He’s spent an entire dog-life existing on Earth—of course he knows what a bike is.

-Ren makes his way toward Elier and Lucky, who are still sitting on the ground.
+Ren makes his way toward Elier and Lucky, who are still sitting in their rolls.
 “Out of your bed and onto the road.”

 Lucky squints at him.
 “What about breakfast?”

-Ren grabs him by the elbow and hauls him up.
+Ren grabs his elbow and hauls him up.
 “We’ve already eaten.
 Dine on the road or take your leave—I have little patience for slow-footed thieves.”

-“All right all right,” Lucknar grumbles.
-He rubs his eye as if he’s clearing it of gunk, but it’s actually a distraction; his other hand reaches for Ren’s carry.
+“All right all right,” Lucky grumbles.
+He rubs his eye as if he’s clearing it of gunk, but it’s really a distraction; his other hand reaches for Ren’s carry.
 I would have missed it if I wasn’t looking for it.

 Ren intercepts the wayward hand, bending Lucky’s wrist into a compromised twist.
 The thief immediately drops to his knees, facing away and gasping for breath.